lesliehallaerospace/Windows-Tools/README.md

-scheduler - basic script to schedule opening and closing of windows programs at defined times nosleep - basic script to move a mouse for given amount of time
+scheduler - basic script to schedule opening and closing of windows programs at defined times

+nosleep - basic script to keep windows screen saver or lock screen from coming on